BaronKhan/VoiceRecognitionRPG/system-design.md

 - Check the next statement if it contains only a possible target
 - In VoiceProcess: if multiple commands and expecting more input toggles
 - There is currently a bug when first command has context
-- "attack the troll and the goblin with the sword" won't work correctly
+- "attack the troll and the goblin with the sword"
+- Only attack goblin with sword
 - Must say "attack the troll with the sword and the goblin with the sword"
 - This is a minor downside of the systems